indreek/pg-migrator/README.md

 ```
 Not confused yet?
 Ok, I'll do my best :)

-We have just created a new table, insert some data in it.
-Add a new column to the "user" table and connect it to the new table with a foreign key.
+We have just created a new table, inserted some data in it.
+Added a new column to the "user" table and connected it to the new table with a foreign key.

 Let's write a roll back script and save as "**4-3.sql**".
-We have just delete foreign key, new added column and the table.
+We have just delete foreign key, newly added column and the table.

 ```
 /*** Remove company table and disconnect user table ***/